Miss USA: State competitions

 Every year, applicants must have to choose their delegate for the Miss USA pageant who is at the age of 18 or above on the annual state pageant season.
 Each state holds a preliminary competition.
 In some states, local pageants are also held to determine delegates for the state competition.
 The state winners hold the title "Miss (State) USA" for the year of their reign.

 The most successful state is Texas; ten Texas representatives have gone on to win the Miss USA title, more than any other state, including five consecutive winners from 1985 until 1989.
-California has the second most wins at six, while the District of Columbia, New York, Hawaii, and Illinois each have four.
+California has the second most wins at six, while the District of Columbia, New York, Hawaii, Illinois, and Michigan each have four.

 Miss USA licenses out the state pageants to pageant directors, who in some cases are responsible for more than one state.
 As of February 2024, the directorial groups are the following: